Texas Tech University

 a.
 Vendor Responsibilities

-(1) To initiate the payment of an invoice against a purchase order, the vendor or TTU department must send the invoice directly to Payment Strategies.
-This shall be submitted electronically by CXML, vendor portal in TechBuy, or email to payment.strategies@ttu.edu.
+(2) Initiate the payment of an invoice against a purchase order.
+The vendor or TTU department must send the invoice directly to Payment Strategies.
+This shall be submitted electronically by CXML through TechBuy, the vendor portal in TechBuy, or email to payment.strategies@ttu.edu.

-(2) The vendor shall ensure that the 8-digit purchase order number is identified accurately on all invoices.
+(3) The vendor shall ensure that the 8-digit, valid purchase order number is identified accurately on all invoices.

-(1) Create a purchase order prior to receiving the goods or services in compliance with OP 72.09, Procurement of Goods and Services.
+(1) Create a purchase order prior to receiving the goods, equipment, or services in compliance with OP 72.09, Procurement of Goods and Services.

-(2) Verify in a timely manner that the goods or services received are the goods or services that were ordered and are compliant with the specifications or purchase order.
+(2) Verify in a timely manner that the goods, equipment, or services received are the correct items that were ordered and are compliant with the specifications, scope of work, or purchase order.

-(3) Create a receiving report in TechBuy on any purchase order greater than $10,000 or any purchase order created on appropriated or sponsored project funds (Funds 11, 12, 13, 14, 21, 22, or 23).
-Some departments require receiving on all transactions.
-The TTU department must notify Payment Strategies if payment should be withheld for lack of conformance with the purchase order, contract requirements, or specifications.
-The receipt date must be the date the goods or services were delivered, performed, or accepted.
+(3) Create a receipt in TechBuy on all purchase orders greater than $10,000 or any purchase order created on appropriated or sponsored project funds (funds 11, 12, 13, 14, 21, 22, or 23).
+The TTU department must notify Payment Strategies if payment should be withheld for lack of conformance with the purchase order, contract requirements, scope of work, or specifications.
+The receipt date must be the date the goods, equipment, or services were delivered, performed, or accepted, not the date that the receipt was entered.

 (4) Review invoices upon email notification from the TechBuy System.
-Although receipts are not required for all invoices, it is the department's responsibility to review all invoices and notify Payment Strategies of any discrepancies.
+Although receipts are not required for all invoices, departments are encouraged to enter a receipt for all purchase orders.
+It is the department’s responsibility to review all invoices and notify Payment Strategies of any discrepancies.
+Procurement Services can assist in mediation efforts for TTU contracted vendors.
+Please contact strategic.acquisitions@ttu.edu.

-(5) If the vendor submits an invoice directly to the department, it shall promptly be sent to Payment Strategies by scanning and attaching to the receipt in TechBuy or emailing to payment.strategies@ttu.edu.
-Failure to send invoices in a timely manner will result in the department being liable for late payment interest in accordance with Texas law.
+(5) If the vendor submits an invoice directly to the department, the department shall promptly send the invoice to Payment Strategies by scanning and attaching to the receipt in TechBuy.
+Failure to upload invoices in a timely manner will result in the department being liable for late payment interest in accordance with Texas law.

 c.
 Payment Strategies Responsibilities